 If your stay goes beyond a short stay, you should secure your benefit claim using the S1 form.

 It is issued by your health insurance company in your country of origin.
 In addition to medically necessary treatments, planned treatments and routine examinations are also possible.
-You can find more information about the S1 form here:

 This applies, for example, to posted workers, cross-border workers and their family members or pensioners who have been in Germany for a longer period of time.

 If you come to Germany to receive targeted medical treatment here, i.e. to have planned treatment carried out, you need proof of entitlement issued by your health insurance company in your country of origin - the so-called “ Portable document S2”.